working-in-laboratory-990x358

 The BLS reports a wide range of certifications available for forensic science technicians.
 Certification requirements vary for each forensic position and have special eligibility, continuing education, and renewal requirements.

-The American Board of Criminalists (ABC) offers six types of certification for forensic science professionals.
+The American Board of Criminalists (ABC) offers several types of certification for forensic science professionals.
 Applicants who meet the eligibility requirements, which include a bachelor’s degree in natural science from an accredited institution and at least two years of professional experience, can apply to take these certification exams:

 • Biological Evidence Screening (ABC-BIO)